-Although use of the automatic dnssec-policy is the preferred way to sign zones in BIND, there are occasions where a more manual approach may be needed, such as when external hardware is used to generate and sign the zone. dnssec-policy does not currently support the use of external hardware, so if your security policy requires it, you need to use one of the methods described here.
+Although use of the automatic dnssec-policy is the preferred way to sign zones in BIND, there are occasions where a manual approach may be needed. dnssec-policy does not currently support the use of external hardware, so if your security policy requires it, you need to use manual signing.